Large sieve inequality for sums of Legendre symbols over short intervals: Introduction

-Furthermore, it has been shown in~\cite{KonShp} that for any function $\psi(Q)\to\infty$ as $Q\to\infty$ and any fixed $u \le Q$, for all but $o(Q/\log Q)$ primes in a dyadic interval $p \in [Q, 2Q]$ we have $S_p(0,h) < h$.
-We observe that the last inequality means that such intervals contain quadratic non-residues for almost all primes $p \in [Q, 2Q]$, which for initial intervals is implied by a more precise result of Erd{\H o}s~\cite{Erd}, see also the celebrated result of Linnik~\cite{Lin}.
+Moreover, Konyagin and Shparlinski~\cite{KonShp} proved that, for any function $\psi(Q)\to\infty$ as $Q\to\infty$ and any prescribed $u\le Q$, the inequality $S_p(u,h)<h$ holds for all but $o(Q/\log Q)$ primes $p\in[Q,2Q]$, provided that $h\ge\psi(Q)$.
+Thus, for almost all such primes, the interval $(u,u+h]$ contains a quadratic non-residue.
+For $u=0$, this also follows from a stronger result of Erd{\H o}s~\cite{Erd}; see also Linnik's celebrated theorem~\cite{Lin}.

-It is also well known that for initial intervals, under the Generalised Riemann Hypothesis one can obtain an essential square root cancellation $|S_p(0,h)| \le h^{1/2+o(1)}$ for much shorter intervals; it may not be easy to find a direct reference, however it can be easily derived from~\cite[Theorem~2]{GrSo}, see aso Lemma~\ref{lem:GRH}.
-On the other hand, it is not clear whether it helps for short intervals away from the origin.
+For initial intervals, it is also well known that the GRH yields essentially square-root cancellation, $|S_p(0,h)|\le h^{1/2+o(1)}$, for considerably shorter intervals.
+Although a direct reference does not appear to be readily available, this estimate can be deduced from~\cite[Theorem~2]{GrSo}; see also Lemma~\ref{lem:GRH}.
+It is unclear, however, whether this approach yields useful estimates for short intervals away from the origin.

-Here we are interested in obtaining nontrivial bounds on the moments of these sums over primes $p \in [Q, 2Q]$ for some real $Q$.
-In fact we obtain our results for more general sums of Legendre symbols
+Our aim is to obtain nontrivial bounds for moments of these sums over primes $p\in[Q,2Q]$, where $Q$ is a positive real parameter.
+More generally, we consider the weighted sums